 top of cabinet decor

 I found the old washboard at an antique store early last year and hung on the door to the laundry room.
 I wanted to put something on top of the cabinets without it looking cluttered, and the washboard seemed perfect for the job.
-The plant is a Golden Pothos that I’ve had for several years and haven’t killed yet, so it seemed like a good idea to put it here.
+The plant is a Golden Pothos that I’ve had for several years and haven’t killed yet, so it seemed like a good idea to put it here (Update: due to lack of watering and probably lack of light, I had to move the plant).

 I only water it once every few weeks when I suddenly remember it, so it won’t be too often that I have to go up there to give it water.
 It’s a low-light plant so I hope it will continue to thrive in the low-light laundry room.
 I bought handmade pot at the Findery for surprisingly cheap in Waco, TX two years ago.